ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/examples.txt

 SGNMT supports many different options, and small changes in the decoder configuration sometimes lead to very different results.
 This page contains a list of SGNMT configuration files which have been used in our group.
-Details such as paths and vocabulary sizes are exemplary as we do not provide model files, but we hope that this list is still useful as blueprint for your own experiments.
+Details such as paths and vocabulary sizes are exemplary as we do not provide model files.
+Some of the examples are not comparable to the SGNMT 1.0 and higher as they rely on Theano/Blocks or NPLM backends that are not supported anymore.
+However, we hope that this list is still useful as a blueprint for your own experiments.

 University of Cambridge submission to WMT18 (Tensor2Tensor)
 ***********************************************************